The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 'I Feel If People Are Writing More About My Personal Life, Then My Films Ain't Good Enough'

 A. Maybe my work isn't good enough.
 No, I really believe that.
 I feel if people are writing more about my personal life, then my films ain't good enough.
-It builts that drive in me that maybe I should do better films and work harder.
+It builds that drive in me that maybe I should do better films and work harder.
 But then these things are part and parcel of showbiz.
-If I have a favorite actor or somebody whose work I like, I would want to know what that person is doing in his life, who is having dinner with, who he is dating, what's he wearing and stuff like that.
+If I have a favourite actor or somebody whose work I like, I would want to know what that person is doing in his life, who is having dinner with, who he is dating, what's he wearing and stuff like that.
 I understand that part.
 When I was younger, I used to get upset.
 But now, I am fine.
 As long as people don't judge me in a way that 'No, we don't like him because of all that's written', I am okay with it.

 'Most Of The People In The Industry Are Just Trying To Portray A Very Different, Cosmetic, Nice Person Image Of Themselves'